MastMind/MineTunnel/README.md

              |                                                    |
              |-----------------(UDP port 4880)--------------------|

-Here displayed two hosts with ip's on the exeternal interface (or VTEPS) where the virtual network 10.10.10.0/24 have to be created.
+Here displayed two hosts with ip's on the exeternal interfaces (or VTEPS) where the virtual network 10.10.10.0/24 have to be created.
 The config for the Host1:

 ```